 For most, SEO will form a big part of your company’s marketing strategy.
-SEO is search engine optimisation, and is the process that helps your content be that on your website, or in the form of blogs and articles to rank higher.
+SEO is search engine optimisation, and is the process of optimising the key word density, meta tags and descriptions, and backlink profile of your on page content.
 For those who do not know what SEO is they may feel it is a waste of time.
 In this article we will look at 4 common objections to SEO, and how you can get over these when speaking to key decision makers.

 There are better way to drive more traffic

 The first of our 4 most common objections too SEO is traffic related.
 With such a diverse amount of marketing channels out there, it is easy to see why some may find think that there are better ways to drive more traffic.
 There is no one size fits all model, but content will always be king, and the way to put that to your audience is key.
 If you are using social media for example, this is a great way to promote your website and also business.
 Some of the other solutions to explain could be:

 You get out what you put in.
 This is a very applicable phrase when it comes to marketing.
 Investing time in your SEO, understanding the principles and adapting is key to being successful.
 Success with anything comes from investment of time.
 Before venturing into SEO study the principles, and look at what your competitors are doing.

 SEO principles will be understood over time, and also understanding of keywords.
 This will come from doing research into your audience, and also what content is popular.
 From here you can start to build a robust strategy.

 Every Channel Serves A Different Purpose

 Social Media, PPC or SEO all serve a different purpose.
 SEO is very much focused around building organic traffic and following.
 Using content to promote your business, its services and also your knowledge.
 SEO is used as an audience development process, and helps to get your brand known.
 It works very well with Social Media as it’s a great way to promote your business.

 Organic traffic does not drive the right kind of traffic